yangshun/tech-interview-handbook/non-technical/questions-to-ask.md

 * What is the role of data and metrics in managing a team like ours?
 * What role does the manager play in making technical decisions?
 * What is an example of a change you have made in the team that improved the team?
+* What would be the most important problem you would want me to solve if I joined your team?
+* What opportunities for growth will your team provide?
+* What would I work on if I joined this team and who would I work most closely with?

 ### Leadership